xding2020/DevOps-Pipeline/README.md

 ## Deployment ##

 ### Steps for iTrust deployment:
-1. Navigate to [Jenkins Playbook](Deployment/Jenkins) directory and Run: ```ansible-playbook playbook.yml -i inventory```
+1. Navigate to [Jenkins Playbook](Deployment/Jenkins) directory and Run: `ansible-playbook playbook.yml -i inventory`
-After the script finished executing, Jenkins will be installed and two jobs "iTrust-Deployment" and "iTrust-Rolling-Update" will be configured.
+After the script finished executing, Jenkins will be installed and two jobs *iTrust-Deployment* and *iTrust-Rolling-Update* will be configured.
 The iTrust-Deployment will be configured with the github hook.
-2. Whenever you push changes to "production" branch of the iTrust project, the "iTrust-Deployment" will start building.
-After it's done, "iTrust-Rolling-Update" job will start to build automatically and this job will do all the provisioning and configuring jobs for production servers using the rolling update policy.
+2. Whenever you push changes to **production** branch of the iTrust project, the *iTrust-Deployment* will start building.
+After it's done, *iTrust-Rolling-Update* job will start to build automatically and this job will do all the provisioning and configuring jobs for production servers using the rolling update policy.

 ## Infrastructure Upgrade ##